EthanSims/MinimaxSearch/README.md

 Input file format: See input2.txt for context.
 The final number is used to decide who's turn is next (1 means red, 2 means green).
 The grid of numbers describes the board state.
 0 means empty slot, 1 is a red slot, and 2 is a green slot.

 In interactive mode, all output is sent to stdout.
-In one-move mode, iniput is printed, output is printed and saved to given output file.
+In one-move mode, input is printed, output is printed and saved to given output file.